The Neonatal Intensive Care Unit (NICU) has 10 cots in an open plan area. It is located on Level 4 of the Variety Club Building (VCB).

 Please take your midwifery notes with you when you attend.

 There is a small sitting room for parents, where you can rest away from the ward.
 This contains a play area for siblings.

 You can use your mobile phone inside the hospital but only within designated mobile friendly zones.
-Using your mobile elsewhere could cause interference with our medical equipment.
+You can keep your mobile switched on vibrate whilst in NICU.

 Facilities for children